 The primary observance of both holy days is the participation in synagogue worship.
 On Rosh Hashanah morning, the shofar is sounded as part of the worship service.
 Another well-known custom is eating apples dipped in honey, symbolizing the hope for a sweet year.
 Yom Kippur is a day of fasting and prayer.
 The fast begins at sunset and ends the following sunset.
 Young children and others for whom fasting presents a medical risk are exempt from fasting.
 The synagogue worship focuses on rituals of penitence and confession.
 Many Jews will spend the entire day in synagogue.
 Jewish tradition teaches that one cannot ask for forgiveness from God for sins against another person unless one has first made amends with that person.
 Thus, many Jews at this time of year seek forgiveness from friends and families in advance of the holy day.
 Festive meals in the home, especially one to break the fast at the end of Yom Kippur, are also traditional.
 Jewish law prohibits working or going to school on these holidays.

-4. How many Jews are there in America?
+4. How many Jews are there in the United States?

 This is a complicated question to answer since the government does not ask about religion in the census.
 Demographers estimate that around six million Jews now live in the United States, which is about 2% of the population.
 There are about 14 million Jews in the world or .025 of the world’s population.
 About six million Jews live in Israel.
 There are many variations in Jewish belief and different levels of observance.
 In the United States, about half of the Jewish population identifies as Reform, Conservative or Orthodox while the rest consider themselves “secular” or “unaffiliated.”